jakebeamish/Penplotting.js/README.md

 ## Features

 - A Sketch class to contain everything needed to create and render the SVG
-- Shapes and geometry classes: 2D Vector, Line, Path, Circle, Rectangle
+- Shapes and geometry classes: 2D Vector, Line, Path, Circle, AABB
 - Seedable PRNG implementations with useful methods
 - Quadtree for optimised nearest-neighbour search
 - Paper sizes